 1. Plan Your Layout and Measure

 Decide where your strip will go.
 Measure the length carefully.
-Remember, UV LED strips are often used for specific functional areas like curing stations or display cases, so precise placement is key.
+UV LED strips are often used for specific functional areas like curing stations or display cases, so precise placement is key.

 2. Clean the Surface Thoroughly